ruvice/IoT-Air-Conditioning-Backend/README.md

-# CZ4171_BLE_Backend
+# IoT_Air_Conditioning_Backend
 ## About Me
 This is my IoT Air Conditioning System's backend.
 Python + Flask backend for BLE indoor positioning.
-Sadly, I lost the code for the Android app :(
+This was created for CZ4171, also because I keep forgetting to turn off my air conditioning when I leave the house :)

 ### Brief Description
 Files in test folder are used for debugging, you may ignore them.